 Get ready for Grilled Shrimp on the barbie!
 Grilling with tinfoil pouch recipes is easy and has little cleanup!
 Maybe you know it as Hobo Dinners?
-This is a great method with potatoes and veggies too!
+These are great for camping recipes.

 Welcome to TCB Celebrate Summer Series.
 Today my guest is Lindsay from The Cottage Mama and she’s sharing her favorite Grilled Shrimp Recipe.
 You know how I love quick and easy recipes and of course anything cottage!
 Her site has so many great ideas.
 I hope you’ll pay her a visit!